gabrielecodes/aws_eks_terraform_config/README.md

-# EKS Cluster Provisioning with Private Nodes via NAT Gateways
+# EKS Cluster Provisioning with Private Nodes via NAT Gateways (WIP)

 This project provides Terraform configuration to provision a secure and scalable Amazon Elastic Kubernetes Service (EKS) cluster.
 To enhance security, worker nodes and the control plane within private subnets, using NAT Gateways for outbound internet access.